 Here, we used a naturally occurring experiment to examine how cable activation impacted fish migration behavior across the whole of San Francisco Bay.
 Previous studies have investigated the response of electromagnetically-sensitive silver eels to a high voltage, direct current cable similar to the Trans Bay Cable.
 Westerberg and Begout-Anras (2000) found that approximately 60% of the eels monitored passed over the cable during their migration route, indicating that the cable's electromagnetic field did not act as a strong barrier to their regular migration movements.
-[25] An additional study examined swim speeds of silver eels in relation to an alternating current cable.
-[26] Here, eels slowed down significantly as they passed over the region of the cable as compared to swim speeds further away on either side of the cable.
+[23] An additional study examined swim speeds of silver eels in relation to an alternating current cable [24].
+Here, eels slowed down significantly as they passed over the region of the cable as compared to swim speeds further away on either side of the cable.
 Westerberg and Lagenfeldt argued that an intensive tracking study is necessary to identify effects on a migratory species.
 We recommend that future tracking studies employ transmitters carrying a strain gauge and 3-axis accelerometer to characterize the swimming behavior of the fish as they pass over the cable and a 3-axis gradiometer to measure the strength of the EMF induced by current flowing through the cable.
+Two migratory species, the green sturgeon and cow shark (Notorhynchus cepedianus), have been tracked in the vicinity of the Trans Bay Cable and would make ideal candidates for such a study [25, 26].